 - plant-based parmesan

-Cut your cauliflower in to equal sized florets, half large ones, this insures even cooking.
+Cut your cauliflower in to equal sized florets, half large ones, this insures even roasting.

 Place your marinated cauliflower on a silicon mat (or other non-stick baking tray lining).
 Keep the bowl aside, do not wash it, the residual marinade will be used later to dress the cauliflower.